Pairings | Côtes du Rhône

 Even if not well-hung, as it rarely is these days, pheasant has a stronger flavour than other feathered game such as partridge or duck.
 And older, tougher birds are often braised or pot-roasted which calls for a more robust wine match still.

-Pork belly has become one of the most popular main courses on restaurant menus so what should you drink with it?
-It doesn’t have to be wine . . .
+Pork belly has become a cheap and popular main course so what should you drink with it?
+It depends how you cook it. but it doesn’t have to be wine . . .

 Hake with pork dumplings and Côtes du Rhône